windingtree/developer-portal/_doc/architecture.md

 ![Postman Authorization preview](/assets/images/postman-authorization.png)

 For guidelines on how to use JWT Tokens, see these dedicated section:

 * [How to create a JWT Token?](/doc/jwt-create)
 * [How to verify a JWT Token?](/doc/jwt-verify)

 ### Data Presentation

 The API format is a REST/JSON with the data format enforced using OpenAPI 3.0.
 The schemas are available below:

 * [Search and Book API for travel content](https://staging.b2b.glider.travel/api/docs/)
 * [Payment Accounts and Guarantees](https://staging.api.simard.io/api/docs/)

-If you would like to propose schema changes or new schemas for other verticals, please open a Issue or Pull request on Github or get in touch!
+If you would like to propose schema changes or new schemas for other travel verticals, please open a Issue or Pull request on Github or get in touch!